robotframework/robotframework-RFCP-syllabus/basics.md

 ### Standard libraries

-Some test libraries are distributed with Robot Framework and these libraries are called as a _Standard libraries_.
+Some test libraries are distributed with Robot Framework and these libraries are called _Standard libraries_.
 These libraries need to be imported in the same way as any other libraries.
 [[User Guide: Standard libraries][UG Standard libraries]]

 ### External libraries

 _External libraries_ are not packaged with the core framework.
-The Robot Framework open source community has implemented several generic libraries, such as SeleniumLibrary and SwingLibrary.
+The Robot Framework open source community has implemented several generic libraries, such as `SeleniumLibrary` and `SwingLibrary`.
 Custom libraries can also be implemented by teams.
 [[User Guide: External libraries][UG External libraries]]